Sherman5A/usw-pop-coursework-1-task-2/report/report.md

 This test determines if the employee's pin is calculated correctly.
 Two sets of test data are used; data that results in short pin, and data that generates a longer pin.

-## Part 2 - Employee Pay Calculator
+## Task 2 - Employee Pay Calculator

 ### Program Source Code